 5. Does the U.S. entity have to be foreign qualified in the state of Nevada since the bank is in Las Vegas?
 No, but it must be a U.S. entity in good standing, and you will need a copy of the filed articles.

 6. Is a copy of the EIN letter from the IRS required to open the bank account?
 It is recommended, but not required.

 7. Why don’t I just set up a bank account on your own when I am in Las Vegas?
 You can set up a personal account on your own, but any other banks or branches will want to typically do a site inspection at your local office, which is not going to happen.
-We have had a great working relationship with our banker for the past 4 years and we follow an organized process.
+We have had a great working relationship with our banker for the past four years, and we follow an organized process.

 9. If I have a single-member LLC, do I need a copy of my operating agreement that matches the number of members and taxation type?
 Yes, this is required.
-If you don’t have one our fee is $97.00.
+If you don’t have one, our fee is $47.00 (digital version).